 When we put 'rubbish' in our 'other waste' bin, it is taken to a waste disposal site known as a landfill.

 It sits in the landfill for many years, sometimes hundreds of years before breaking down completely.

 During this process the rotting of organic matter creates methane, a highly potent greenhouse gas many times worse for our environment than carbon dioxide.
-When any type of water comes into contact with landfill materials, it becomes what's called 'leachate'.
-Many landfills in Victoria are old and don't have new technology, such as landfill liners and leachate collection, to help mitigate adverse environmental effects.
-In these types of landfills, chemicals from items we have disposed of, such as batteries, televisions and bottles of cleaning products, can leach into the ground and eventually into our waterways.
-As our population increases, finding land to use for waste disposal becomes more difficult and we also have to find ways of containing and minimising the problems associated with former and current landfill sites and ways to rehabilitate the land so it can be used again.
+When any type of water comes into contact with landfill materials. it becomes what's called 'leachate'.
+In this situation chemicals from items we have disposed of, such as batteries, televisions and bottles of cleaning products, can leach into the ground and eventually into our waterways.
+As our population increases, finding land to use for waste disposal becomes more difficult and we also have to find ways of containing and minimising the problems associated with landfill sites and ways to rehabilitate the land for re-use.

-Council's current landfill is a best practice bio-reactive landfill located in Wollert.
-This landfill captures 85 per cent of the methane created by the breakdown of organic material and converts it into electricity which is put back into the grid and supplies electricity to approximately 8,000 residences in that area.
-The owners are also trialling the use of solar panels to distil leachate from the landfill and use that distilled leachate as a fertiliser.
+Council's current landfill is a bio-reactive landfill located in Wollert.
+This landfill captures 85 per cent of the methane created by the breakdown of organic material and converts it into electricity which supplies electricity to approximately 8,000 homes in that area.
+The owners are also trialling the use of solar panels to distil leachate from the landfill and use it as a fertiliser.
 While we are lucky to be able to use this kind of landfill, keeping as much material out of landfill as possible is ultimately the best thing for the environment and the health of the community.